-The hand pipes are everyone's favorite beginner's piece.
-They are retro, convenient, easy to clean, and affordable; As for the basic smoking apparatus, they were almost ready.
+Hand pipes are everyone's favorite beginner's piece.
+They are retro, convenient, easy to clean, and affordable; As for the basic smoking apparatus, they were always reliable.
 Their simplicity makes it easy to overlook the question of how we make them, but if you're curious about this sort of thing, the answer is more interesting than it looks.

 It takes skilled glassblowers to make smooth, uniformly sized pipes with an excellent airway for easy smoking.
 Sure, these pieces are easier to make than water pipes or heady glass rigs, but they still require attention to detail and a well-trained, steady hand.

-There are many ways to make glass hand pipes, but here are some of the most popular.
+There are many ways to make glass hand pipes, but here are the common steps.

 The two parts are separated from each other by heating and slightly twisting so that they come apart and can be made into two separate pieces, This is a trick to saving time and avoiding waste glass material.

 Each piece is then sealed separately by heating and smoothing the end.

 Some glassblowers may prefer to make just one bowl per tube, as the extra glass at each end makes the glass easier to handle, but as we make so many of these, it's much more economical for the Lookah glassworkers to do them this way, two at a time.

 Glassblowers place the piece on a block that shapes the softened glass, thus thinning the part that separates the bowl from the stem.

 Unlike our Lookah scientific glass or Tataoo dab rigs, the glass hand pipes or spoons are turned by hand rather than on the lathe.
 It is this process that gives them their often more organic look.